lilyosah/tech-knowledgebase/Rails Models.md

 📝 Can do `[Model].methods` to see massive list of methods

-> ⭐ The getters and setters do not modify instance variables, it's data in the table.
+> ⭐ The getters and setters do not modify instance variables, it's data in the db table.
 > **So the class is empty, there are no actual instance variables, don't refer to values with `@`**
 > This is why you must save after making changes to the data, otherwise the data is only in memory